albert-decatur/SQL-for-Windows-Users/README.md

 A few tricky things here:

 * the order of clauses matters
-  * for example, thr WHERE clause must come after the FROM clause
+  * for example, the WHERE clause must come after the FROM clause
 * values that come from your data are typically quoted, like 'Cambodia'
 * you really do need a ';' at the end
-  * software that lets you not put the ';' at the end just promotes bad habits. this is the programming equivelent of not brushing your teeth before bed.
+  * software that lets you not put the ';' at the end just promotes bad habits. this is the programming equivalent of not brushing your teeth before bed.
 ![](img/2015-03-10_16_49_07.png)

 ![](img/2015-03-10_16_49_32.png)